aMahanna/picsumvision/README.md

 If you would like to mess around with any of these, you will need a Google Vision API Key, set as `GOOGLE_APPLICATION_CREDENTIALS`:
 * Setup here: https://cloud.google.com/docs/authentication/api-keys)

-**For fast setup, I recommend you use the `yarn db:restore` command instead of `yarn db:populate`, as the former doesn't require a Google Vision API key.**
+For fast setup, I recommend you use the `yarn db:restore` command instead of `yarn db:populate`, as the former doesn't require a Google Vision API key. **Keep in mind however that you will not be able to search for images via image URls without a Vision key..**

 ## Configuring New Collections